Restore VMs from backups

 You can search for a specific backup name or a partial backup name, or you can filter the backup list by clicking the filter icon and selecting a date and time range, selecting whether you want backups that contain VMware Snapshots, whether you want mounted backups, and the location.
 Click OK to return to the wizard.

-On the Select Scope page, select Entire virtual machine in the Restore scope field and then select the ESXi host where the backup should be mounted.
+On the Select Scope page, select Entire virtual machine in the Restore scope field, then select the restore location, and then enter the destination information where the backup should be mounted.

-On the Select Location page, select the destination for the restored datastore.
+On the Select Location page, select the location for the restored datastore.

 Review the Summary page and then click Finish.